fhiso/tsc-governance/board/by-laws-nomcom.md

 Voting Members appointed under Section 13A.2 of these Bylaws shall serve on the Nominating Committee.
-If this would result in a Nominating Committee with fewer than two members, the Board shall appoint further Voting Members to the Nominating Committee to bring its membership up to two.
+If this would result in a Nominating Committee with fewer than two members, the Board shall appoint further consenting Voting Members to the Nominating Committee to bring its membership up to two.
 Members of the Nominating Committee are not permitted to stand in any election they are overseeing, but may vote in them.

 Article 15: Nomination and Election of Directors
 ------------------------------------------------